npm/rfcs/accepted/0015-add-restricted-versions-handling.md

    package was requested and blocked by a policy on the server.
 2. Add this check on `npm-pick-manifest` where we currently check if a version package exists or not.
-This extra check verifies that a version isn't under the `restrictedVersions` object and if it is, it will throw the new error code.
+This extra check verifies that a version isn't under the `policyRestrictions.versions` object and if it is, it will throw the new error code.
 If no policy restrictions are found on the packument then the behavior will continue as is right now and throw a ETARGET error.

 ## Rationale and Alternatives